youngde811/Shakespearean-Insult-Generator/README.md

 This project generates "Shakespearean" insults to either the terminal or (soon) an iOS app.
 Many years ago, I stumbled across the original implementation (I think); it was written in C. I took that code and wrote a screen saver for my X Window System environment on SunOS/Solaris, using _Xlib_.
-The documentation for the original work gave credit to a performer named "Lord Buckley", who had an act he called "Willie The Shake", whom the code author had apparently seen a number of times.
-Thus the name of this project.
+The documentation for the original work gave credit to a performer named "Lord Buckley", who had an act he called "Willie The Shake".
+The code author had apparently seen this fellow a number of times; thus the name of this project.

 I found myself needing a distraction after a particularly challenging project at work.
 Having discovered a newer implementation of the code on _GitHub_ - Kurt Blair's "Shakespearean Insult Generator" - I forked his repository;